-- Beginning Wednesday, we will be asking in-class clicker questions every class. - You will receive marks participation only; there is no penalty for getting the wrong answer. - Clicker Participation is worth 2% of your course mark. - In this course you have the option of using an i>clicker, i>clicker+, or i>clicker2 remote, or using i>clicker GO, which enables you to vote via a web-enabled device like a laptop or smart phone. - You do not need to re-register your remote if you're using the same one as last semester (fall 2013)
+- Beginning Wednesday, we will be asking in-class clicker questions every class. - You will receive marks participation only; there is no penalty for getting the wrong answer. - Clicker Participation is worth 2% of your course mark. - In this course you have the option of using an i>clicker, i>clicker+, or i>clicker2 remote, or using i>clicker GO, which enables you to vote via a web-enabled device like a laptop or smart phone. - Please register your remote on the course portal page under "i>clicker student registration"